orimeged/MITM/README.md

 ## Important Notes
 - Only test this on networks you own or have permission to use!
-- I made this to learn during COVID, not to cause trouble.
+- I wrote this myself to learn during COVID, not to cause any harm.
 - It might not work on networks with strong security (e.g., ARP protection).

 ## If It Doesn’t Work